 Inconsistency of 5GAA waiver request and U-NII-4 sharing proposals under evaluation today by the FCC and USDOT

-The U-NII-4 proceeding has been active since 2013, and through that proceeding two sharing proposals were brought forward for comment and at this point testing is actively ongoing with the FCC and USDOT.
-Both sharing proposals depend explicitly on U-NII-4 devices detecting the presence of IEEE 802.11p (DSRC) activity in the band, per the FCC rules from 2003 that an ITS device follows the DSRC protocol.
-As the U-NII-4 proceeding has progressed it is working toward formalizing these two sharing proposals with a multi-phase test plan, phase 1 of the testing results are available, with phase 2 and phase 3 being planned.
+The U-NII-4 proceeding has been active since 2013.
+During the course of the proceeding two sharing proposals were brought forward for comment.
+At this point a multi-phase test plan is actively being executed by the FCC and USDOT.
+Phase I results are now available, and Phases II and III are being planned.
+As pointed out in the Phase I Testing Report, both sharing proposals depend explicitly on U-NII-4 devices detecting the presence of IEEE 802.11p (DSRC) activity in the band.
+According to FCC licensing rules , an ITS device in the 5.9 GHz band must follow the DSRC protocol.
+As the U-NII-4 proceeding has progressed, it is working toward formalizing these two sharing proposals.

-If non-DSRC ITS protocols are allowed to use the 5.9 GHz band, they will not be detected by U-NII-4 devices as proposed under the two sharing approaches.
-Detection of non-DSRC devices would be at best more complex and how effective is unknown.
-Then, by allowing this waiver for a non-DSRC ITS protocol, it would open the door and set a precedence that would allow other non-DSRC protocols over time and it is not known how approved and installed U-NII-4 devices could detect them or how long it would take to develop robust detection schemes among these different protocols.
+If non-DSRC ITS protocols are allowed to use the 5.9 GHz band, they will not be detected by U-NII-4 devices implementing either of the two sharing approaches.
+Modifying the sharing approaches to add a capability to detect multiple non-DSRC ITS protocols would at a minimum increase the complexity of the sharing approaches, and the effectiveness of any such detection is unknown.
+If the Commission allows this waiver and removes the regulatory requirement that ITS devices follow the DSRC standard, presumably there would be additional non-DSRC protocols introduced in the 5.9 GHz band over time, and it is not known how approved and installed U-NII-4 devices could detect them or how long it would take to develop robust detection schemes among these different protocols.

-Regarding the re-channelization sharing proposal, the 5GAA proposal has incompatible views about the use of the 5895-5925 MHz portion of the band (and possibly the entire 5850-5925 MHz band).
-Rather than the seven - 10 MHz channels, this sharing proposal would be for the DSRC community to use the upper three for critical/safety needs, the lower 40 MHz would be for less critical needs.
-The waiver request would cover 2 of the 3 proposed critical/safety defined channels under the re-channelization sharing proposal.
-Therefore the current plan with the current FCC rules, vehicle safety would be compromised.
+In the 2016 FCC Public Notice the re-channelization sharing proposal is defined such that the upper 30 MHz “designated for safety-related communications would remain exclusive to DSRC and the remaining spectrum would be shared between the DSRC service channels and unlicensed devices.”3 The 5GAA waiver request would instead prohibit DSRC operation in 20 MHz of the upper 30 MHz, leaving just 10 MHz for critical DSRC safety and control applications.
+Vehicle safety would be compromised.
+The waiver request is therefore fundamentally incompatible with the re-channelization sharing proposal.
+In the waiver request, 5GAA does not address what would happen to current and future DSRC operations in the 30 MHz (5895 - 5925 MHz), either under the current DSRC band plan or under the re-channelization sharing proposal.

-Along with this is a further waiver/rule request was mentioned to go up and ask for more spectrum above.
-There will be further inconstancies.
-We do need to add a paragraph on this.
+Furthermore, the waiver request states that “5GAA plans to file a complementary petition for rulemaking in the near future” (page 2) to accommodate additional 5G V2X applications that “will need to access much more spectrum in the 5.9 GHz band plan than the 20 MHz that are the subject of this Waiver Request” (page 22).
+As 5GAA seeks to expand non-DSRC protocols to more and more of the 5.9 GHz band, the conflicts with U-NII-4 sharing, under both sharing proposals, grow deeper and deeper.
+The Commission should reject the waiver request due to its conflicts with the U-NII-4 spectrum sharing proceeding.

 V2X evolution under waiver is contrary to the public good; IEEE 802.11 NGV offers a seamless evolution path